-Many people believe that moving is one of the most stressful life events you can go through.
-Add a four-legged friend into the mix, and things can feel even more stressful during a long-distance move.
+Many people believe that moving is one of the most stressful life events.
+Add a four-legged friend to the mix, and things can feel even more stressful during a long-distance move.

 Having a pet is like having a furry family member, so you’ll want to ensure they’re safe and comfortable during the move.

 However, it’s important to remember that they don’t have all the same advantages as humans.
-They are heading to an unfamiliar place with no warning, and if you’re moving a long distance, they’ll have to deal with the stress that can come with traveling.
+They are heading to an unfamiliar place with no warning, and if you’re moving a long distance, they’ll have to deal with the stress of traveling.

 So, how can you make a long-distance move with your dog easier?